lucimoon/custom-sprite-2d/README.md

 ## Textures

 To get the most flexibility out of your textures, they should be created in gray scale.
 Modulating a color on pure white will display the true color.
 Pure black will remain black, unchanged.
 Experiment with different tones to find the values give you the flexibility you want.

+## Animations

+should be a public method on CustomCharacter2D

+This should allow other things to tell it what animation to play.
+It should manage it’s own animations.